return42/sphkerneldoc/doc/books/deviceiobook/mmio.rst

 This address should not be used directly.
-Instead, to get an address suitable for passing to the accessor functions described below, you should call ``ioremap``.
+Instead, to get an address suitable for passing to the accessor functions described below, you should call :c:func:`ioremap()`.
 An address suitable for accessing the device will be returned to you.

-After you've finished using the device (say, in your module's exit routine), call ``iounmap`` in order to return the address space to the kernel.
-Most architectures allocate new address space each time you call ``ioremap``, and they can run out unless you call ``iounmap``.
+After you've finished using the device (say, in your module's exit routine), call :c:func:`iounmap()` in order to return the address space to the kernel.
+Most architectures allocate new address space each time you call :c:func:`ioremap()`, and they can run out unless you call :c:func:`iounmap()`.

 .. _accessing_the_device: